huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 filtered.to_csv('OUT_FILE.csv') # saves in the same directory
 ```

-More Suggestions on how to parse detailed billing report: http://blog.backslasher.net/aws-billing.html
+More suggestions on how to parse the detailed billing report: http://blog.backslasher.net/aws-billing.html

-For detailed instructions on selecting data, click this link. https://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label
+For more detailed instructions on selecting data, click this link. https://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label

 ### Copying an object from one s3 bucket to another s3 bucket

+Type into terminal, python.
+Then, type the following.

 ```python
 import boto3
 # Get the service client